halilatilla/weather-app/README.md

   - 💬 **AI-Generated Weather Reports** - Automatic initial reports when weather loads
   - 🗣️ **Interactive Chat** - Ask Chip anything about the weather!
   - 🎯 Uses GPT-4o-mini for smart, contextual responses
-  - ⚡ Rate-limited to 10 requests/minute per user
+  - ⚡ Rate-limited to 10 requests/minute and 20 requests/day per user (configurable)
   - 📱 Minimizable widget that stays out of your way
   - 🎭 Animated pixel-art character with mouth movements
   - 💾 Static fallback messages when AI is unavailable